Saviio/Asyi/README.md

 		})

-	// If you get a AJAX operation with parameter
+	// If you want to get a AJAX operation with parameter

 	data={

 		name : 'Saviio',
 		city : 'Shanghai',
-		callback : 'cb'  // The default JSONP callback method's name of Asyi Framework is `callback`
+		callback : 'cb'

 	}

-	or
+	    //or

 	data='name=Saviio&city=Shanghai'